wohshon/fis-integration/README.md

   You should check they are consistent with your mock sensors, amq and jboss datagrid

   2. props.properties contains entries that looks like `ENC(.....)`, these are encrypted fields to cater for public hosting of this project.
-  You can safely replace them with clear values when deploying in your own environment
+Anyway they are demo accounts and the keys would have probably been rotated

+  The fields are encrypted by jasypt.

+  - brms.password, the password to access the kie server
+  - email.credentials, the encrypted userid:password field for mailtrap
+  - slack.webhook.endpont, the token at the end of the webhook url

+  To use your own values, download jasypt (v 1.9.2 is used here), unzip and run the following command:

+		bin/encrypt.sh input="field-to-be-encrypted" password="your-password-here" algorithm="PBEWITHMD5ANDDES"

 3 ways to deployed the project